marikann/go-cookbook/runtime/go-scheduler.md

 ## Best Practices

-- Set `GOMAXPROCS` according to your application's concurrency requirements and the number of logical CPU cores available.
+- Set `GOMAXPROCS` according to your application's concurrency requirements and the number of logical CPU cores available (`runtime.NumCPU()`).
 - Use synchronization primitives like channels and `sync.WaitGroup` to manage goroutine lifecycles efficiently.
 - Avoid relying on goroutine scheduling order for program correctness—it can vary between runs.

 ## Common Pitfalls

-- Overloading the scheduler with excessive goroutines without synchronization, causing resource contention.
+- Overloading the scheduler with excessive goroutines (e.g. thousands, tens of thousands) without synchronization, causing resource contention.
 - Assuming that goroutines will always run in the order they are created.
 - Forgetting to decrease wait groups or failing to synchronize goroutines leading to deadlocks.